desared/Arvato-Bertelsmann-Customer-Acquisition/README.md

 ## Research Question

-In this report, supervised and unsupervised learning techniques will be proposed to analyze demographics data of customers of a mail-order company in Germany against demographics information of the existing clients.
+In this report, supervised and unsupervised learning techniques are used to analyze demographics data of customers of a mail-order company in Germany against demographics information of the existing clients.
 Therefore, the research question that arises is:

 What are the potential customers and how can the company acquire them efficiently?